 In this case, when the SSL cert is installed and being used the web browser will show a padlock but won’t show the company name as this has not been checked and validated.

-The Zero Point Development website runs on a DV SSL cert and shows the green padlock but not the Zero Point Development name in the green bar.
+The Lime Canvas website runs on a DV SSL cert and shows the green padlock but not the Lime Canvas name in the green bar.
 You have to click on the padlock to see that the domain is verified by the SSL cert.

 DV certs usually come with an ~$10,000 USD warranty from the CA. This is protection for you in the unlikely chance that hackers manage to steal and decrypt your SSL cert encrypted data.